Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Methods

 \subsection{Molecular dynamics simulations and parameters}

 We describe the ion dynamics using the Langevin equation, which accounts for Brownian motion through a friction term with coefficient~$\eta$ and stochastic forces~$\vec{\epsilon}_i(t)$:

 The stochastic forces ensure thermal equilibrium at temperature~$T$, with their correlation structure determined by the fluctuation-dissipation theorem.
 In experiments, these forces originate from photon absorption and spontaneous emission in laser cooling.
 For Doppler cooling, the maximum friction coefficient is $\eta \propto \hbar k^2$ and shows best agreement with experimental data for ${\eta=(2.5 ...
 3.0)\times 10^{-21}\si{\kilogram\per\second}}$ \cite{pyka_TopologicalDefectFormation_2013a}.
 For finite temperatures, we simulate the system for several times the timescale $\eta^{-1}$ to ensure thermalization.
 The kinetic energy serves as a consistency check for the target temperature.
 After thermalization, we record ion positions and velocities for further analysis.
 The choice of time step must account for the oscillation frequencies of the chosen ion species.
 As a continuation of our previous work \cite{Ruffert_Domain_2024}, we choose Be$^+$ with a mass of $9.01 \,\mathrm{amu}$ as the primary ion species in our simulations, although the results presented in this study are independent of the chosen ion species.
 We choose a fixed axial secular frequency of $\omega_z/2\pi \approx \SI{180}{\kilo\hertz}$ in all of the simulations.
 We find that setting the integration time step about a factor of 100 smaller than the fastest secular frequency in the simulated crystal sufficiently prevents numerical errors.
 The validity of the simulations have been verified using experimental results in previous work \cite{pyka_TopologicalDefectFormation_2013a, kiethe_probing_2017, Ruffert_Domain_2024}.
+All molecular dynamics simulations presented in this work were performed using a custom code developed for laser-cooled ion Coulomb crystals, based on the impulse integrator for Langevin dynamics by Skeel and Izaguirre~\cite{skeel_ImpulseIntegratorLangevin_2002}.
+The code solves the Langevin equations of motion in the harmonic pseudopotential approximation and includes the full Coulomb interaction, Doppler-cooling damping and stochastic forces $\varepsilon(t)$, which are connected to the systems temperature by the fluctuation-dissipation relation